qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Execute SQL queries
 ...................

+Other than the ability to load individual tables from a database, QGIS allows you to load a subset of a table, as a result of an SQL query that may involve one or more tables from the database.

-With a right click on your Database or SQL Table you get a `Execute SQL...` entry in your context menu.
-It opens the :guilabel:`SQL Execute` Window where you can write and execute SQL queries.
+From the :guilabel:`Browser` panel, right-click on your database, schema or table and you get an `Execute SQL...` entry in your context menu.
-Queries can be saved and loaded, and the builtin "SQL Query Builder" will help you formulate your queries.
-It is possible to highlight a portion of the SQL to only execute that portion when pressing :kbd:`Ctrl+R` or clicking the :guilabel:`Execute` button.

-After executing your query, you can select specific cells in the result set.
-Use the :kbd:`Ctrl+C` shortcut to copy the selected cells to the clipboard.
-The copied data is available as a formatted table.
-This allows you to paste the data into other applications, such as spreadsheet where it will show up as a table.

-The :guilabel:`Query History` button stores the last queries of each database and provider.

-Double clicking on an entry will add the string to the SQL window.
+It opens a window with a central text box widget where you can write SQL queries.

 .. _figure_execute_sql_queries: